ob-vest/EveryCountdown-Website/README.md

 - **Components:** Creating complex interactive and reusable components with Vue.js required thoughtful planning and managing component state effectively, see components folder.

 - **Deployment:** I have used Github Actions before but it was in a very tedious way as I had to create a YAML file that finds the projects output folder, connect to web-hotel through SSH and then deploy the code by transferring the files.
 But this time it was way easier I have configured Railway so it will deploy code that is pushed to the main branch, which was a seamless experience.

+## Thinking back
+- I didn't have much knowledge about managing a relational database, other than through Core Data (an Apple Framework), which serves as an abstraction layer on top of a SQLite-based database.
+That's why I didn't consider indexing certain parts of the database, such as the title and subtitle for the search results.
+Even though there weren't many queries to process at the moment, but the nature of the service involved an ever-expanding dataset, making it a potential bottleneck.

+- I should have handled null values in a proper way.
+For instance, in the case of a video entity, all of them had null values in some of their category columns, as they only required one of them to have a value.
+If I recall correctly, this was addressed within a method in the database, where it needed to be associated with at least one category, like TV or movie.